ChondroFiller: A Minimally Invasive, Non-Surgical Collagen Injection for Osteoarthritis

 A Non-Surgical Alternative

 Surgical approaches to joint problems can involve significant recovery.
 ChondroFiller is different: it is a simple outpatient injection, not an operation.
-It involves no arthroscopy, incision or removal of tissue, and there is no lengthy surgical recovery.
+It involves no arthroscopy, no incision and no removal of tissue, and there is no lengthy surgical recovery.

 How ChondroFiller Works

-ChondroFiller is a collagen-based gel based on type I collagen.
-Given as an ultrasound-guided injection, it is placed within the joint, where it may settle over worn surfaces.
+ChondroFiller is a Class III CE-marked type I collagen hydrogel scaffold (made by Meidrix Biomedicals, Germany).
+Given as an ultrasound-guided injection, it is placed within the joint, where it self-gels within approximately three to five minutes and may settle over worn surfaces.
 This adds a protective collagen layer that helps cushion the joint and reduce direct grinding between surfaces.

 Because it is collagen-based, it has biological potential and works with the joint rather than simply masking pain.
+The scaffold is acellular — cell-free — and is designed to recruit the patient's own progenitor cells to migrate in and support cartilage repair over time.
 However, it is best understood as a supportive, joint-preserving injection — not a guaranteed repair.
 It is not a cure for arthritis and does not reverse joint degeneration.

 What the Evidence Suggests